JezC/hobo_omniauth/README.markdown

 #### Google

 Add:
-    gem 'omniauth-google'
+    gem 'omniauth-google-oauth2'

+Docs for this gem: https://github.com/zquestz/omniauth-google-oauth2

 [Register your project with Google's Developer Console](https://developers.google.com/console).

 Create a Project.

+The (unofficial) Google OmniAuth OAuth2 gem requires Contacts and Google Plus APIs to be enabled, whatever else you're doing.

-Under "APIS AND ATH" (left hand sidebar), you'll want "Credentials", to 'Create a new client key'.
+Under "APIS AND AUTH" (left hand sidebar), you'll want "Credentials", to 'Create a new client key'.

 Google offer three "flows".
-You'll probably be wanting the Web Application flow.
+You'll probably be wanting the "Web Application" flow.

-This is where you can put in the callback URL.
+This is where you can put in the callback URL with the path `/auth/google_oauth2`

-As with the others, you get your Client ID and Secret, and need to pass those to OmniAuth.
+As with the other providers, you get your Client ID and Secret, and need to pass those to OmniAuth.

 Create config/initializers/omniauth.rb:

     Rails.application.config.middleware.use OmniAuth::Builder do
-       provider :google, ENV['GOOGLE_KEY'], ENV['GOOGLE_SECRET'], :client_options => {...}
+       provider :google_oauth2, ENV['GOOGLE_CLIENT_ID'], ENV['GOOGLE_CLIENT_SECRET']
     end

-TODO: document some of the scoping options and access to various APIs.
+TODO: document scoping options and access to various APIs.

 TODO: Also consider progressive access - upgrading and downgrading scope.